ericholscher/ericholscher.com/site/blog/drafts/new-theme-read-the-docs.rst

 A few colors and a nice mobile interface was about it.

 That is all about to change.
+We are proud to announce a `new default theme`_ for Read the Docs!

 Creation Story
 ---------------